tsunami-dev/space-battle-cli-game/readme.md

 - Inside the `attack` method, subtract the damage (`this.power`) minus the target's armor from the target's HP and log the attack result.
   (e.g. `HIT!
 You've struck an alien ship!
 Their current HP is now 25` except the number 25 will be dynamic and not hardcoded)

-### Testing (Optional):

-- Uncomment the testing code after you've completed both the Player and the Alien class.
-This is only to test the classes before the statGame function is built.
-You have the ability to test the `attack` method of both classes.
-Just run `node game.js` in your terminal.

 ### Create the Game Loop and Start Game Function:

-1. Define a function named `startGame` that takes the player's name as a parameter.
+1. Define a function named `startGame` that takes the player's name as a parameter and create an instance of the player class using the name that the user entered.
 2. Inside `startGame`, create an array `alienShips` to store instances of `AlienShip` (you can start with, say, 6 alien ships).
-3. Create an instance of `Player` using the provided name parameter.
-4. Initialize a boolean variable `playersTurn` to `true` to track whose turn it is.
+3. Initialize a boolean variable `playersTurn` to `true` to track whose turn it is.

 ### Implement the Game Loop: